Analyze video engagement and use insights to craft powerful automated marketing strategies.

 In essence, every individual engagement action is an invitation for further interaction.

-A B2B video hosting platform with advanced data analytics capabilities allows executives to use video engagement to trigger additional messaging.
+A B2B video hosting platform with advanced data analytics capabilities allows executives to use video engagement to trigger additional messaging, and tools like a video editor can further enhance the quality and impact of your content.
 Instead of relying on email click-throughs, you can use customized engagement data as your trigger.

 For instance, you may develop a compelling offer to send to qualified users who stopped watching your video after ten seconds.
 This might look something like an abandoned cart email, but focused on video interaction instead of leaving products in a shopping basket.